Ktn-mariam/Find-FarmFresh/README.md

 - **Direct Communication:** Engage directly with farmers, ask questions, and build a connection before making a purchase.

 - **Transparency and Trust:** Read and leave reviews, promoting transparency and building a trustworthy community of farmers and consumers.

-- **Flexible Delivery Options:** Choose from various delivery options based on your location and preferences.

 - **Online Visibility for Farmers:** Farmers have the option to display their products for online visibility, even if they cannot provide delivery services.